 Who is your audience in Servees?
 Does it go beyond the generation who lived the age of free mobility?

 7-You create dramatic impact and present the Palestinian’s cruel conditions of life without resorting to violent images.
 On the contrary, you use peaceful images.
 For example, in Where we Come from the innocent wishes and violence free photos, or even the book pages pierced by bullets, in Material for a Film, stray away from revenge and are rather eye-openers.
 At the same time, these works have a dramatic impact on the viewer in that they engage him emotionally, and lead him to rise above the emotional level and form an opinion.
-Some artists (for example Abbas and the Iranian revolution) resort to very violent images to achieve this.
-How do you achieve such dramatic impacts, or what inspires you to achieve such moving impacts through such simple and nonviolent art?
+Some artists (for example Abbas who? and the Iranian revolution) resort to very violent images to achieve this.
+Do you think this strategy of using non-violent images is more effective?

 8-What or where in your opinion is the dividing line between art and documentation?
 How do you produce art that carries or conveys the history of your people, but at the same time is individualistic and not simply a mirror to events?